ABOUT THE DEPARTMENT

 Thus, English Language and Literature Department, which runs under the Faculty of Letters of Karabuk University, aims at to teach its students English language at an advanced level, together with English literature.
-The department, which first received 41 students during 2009-2010 Academic Year, consists of three undergraduate programs:
+The department, which first received 41 students during 2009-2010 Academic Year, consists of two undergraduate programs:

 English Language and Literature Undergraduate Program (Day Education)

 English Language and Literature Undergraduate Program (Night Education)